kvhng/H-M-Seasonal-Trends-Analysis/README.md

 * In April 2020, **online transactions reached an all-time high while in-store transactions dropped to zero due to COVID-19 store closures**, representing the sharpest single-month channel divergence in the dataset.

 ## Recommendations
-The following recommendations were established with the insights garnered during the analysis
+The following recommendations were established with the insights gathered during the analysis

-* **Maintain consistent inventory levels year-round and feature trousers prominently across all seasonal campaigns as the anchor product**, pairing them with seasonal items like dresses in summer and sweaters in fall to increase basket size.
+* **Maintain consistent inventory levels year-round and feature trousers prominently across all seasonal campaigns as the anchor product**, pairing them with items like dresses during the summer and sweaters in the fall to increase basket size.

-* **Begin sweater promotions in August ahead of the September–November demand surge**, scaling inventory allocation into fall.
-As the season transitions, use bundled promotions and cross-selling with lightweight items to support end-of-season sweater sell-through.
+* **Initiate sweater promotions in August ahead of the September–November demand surge**, increasing inventory allocation for the fall.
+As the season transitions, use bundled promotions and cross-selling with lightweight items such as t-shirts to support season-end sweater sell-through.

 * **Dress campaigns should lead as the primary revenue driver**, with shorts featured prominently to drive traffic and cross-sell opportunities.

 * **Target jacket marketing during fall months** when demand is naturally elevated, as the product's high price point means a small increase in transaction volume yields an outsized revenue impact relative to other products.

-* **Leverage vest tops and bikini tops as cross-selling items** alongside dresses and high-volume summer items like shorts to increase average basket size, rather than relying on them as standalone revenue drivers.
+* **Leverage vest tops and bikini tops as cross-selling items** alongside dresses and high-volume summer items like shorts to increase average basket size.

-* Sustain inventory availability for year-round staples (blouses, tops, t-shirts, and bras). **Cross-sell these items alongside seasonal products to increase basket size**, such as blouses with dresses in summer and tops and t-shirts layered under sweaters in fall.
+* Sustain inventory availability for year-round products (blouses, tops, t-shirts, and bras). **Cross-sell these items alongside seasonal products to increase basket size**, such as blouses with dresses during the summer and tops and t-shirts layered under sweaters in the fall.

-* **Prioritize digital marketing investment** including targeted social media advertising, email campaigns, and online-exclusive promotions to reach H&M's predominantly digital customer base.
+* **Prioritize digital marketing investment** including targeted social media advertising, email campaigns, and online-exclusive promotions to reach H&M's large digital customer base.

 * **Use historical purchase behaviour to target customers who previously purchased seasonal items** such as dresses, sweaters, and jackets, promoting new seasonal releases ahead of peak demand periods.

+## Limitations

+**Normalized Revenue**
+* Revenue figures from the raw data are normalized and do not depict actual dollar values, limiting the ability to make absolute revenue comparisons or calculate true ROI on marketing recommendations.
+All revenue insights and recommendations reflect relative differences between products rather than actual financial performance.

+**Incomplete Annual Cycles**
+* The dataset begins in September 2018 and ends in September 2020, meaning summer 2018 and fall 2020 peaks are not fully observable.
+Seasonal percentage calculations for sweaters and jackets are based on a single complete annual cycle (2019), while dress and shorts averages are based on two complete cycles (2019 and 2020).

+**No Operational Data**
+* The dataset contains no information on current marketing spend, inventory levels, or promotional activity, making it impossible to confirm whether recommendations are already being implemented by H&M. With further insights into current practices, this analysis could identify gaps between existing strategies and seasonal demand patterns, fostering more targeted and impactful recommendations.